 Where do Mulgaras live?

 Mulgaras live in arid central Australia.
 They create extensive burrow networks in sand dunes and at the base of perennial plants like canegrass and spinifex.

 Here, 50cm under the soil surface, they hide from the heat of the day.
 While they’re mostly nocturnal, on a cold winter’s day you can see Mulgaras just outside of their burrows, soaking in the sun.

 Mostly solitary, mulgara burrows are often close to each other.
 The Brush-tailed Mulgara’s home range is between 1.4 to 14 ha.

-Given Brush-tailed and Crest-tailed Mulgaras were, until 2005, considered the same species, they’re distributions are uncertain.
+Given Brush-tailed and Crest-tailed Mulgaras were, until 2005, considered the same species, their distributions are uncertain.

 It’s thought that the Brush-tailed Mulgara has a more extensive range, across the spinifex grasslands of South Australia, Western Australia and the Northern Territory and just into Queensland.